puppetlabs/puppetlabs-apache/README.md

 ##### `faux_path`

-`faux_path` does not have to exist in the local filesystem.
+Does not have to exist in the local filesystem.
 URIs that Apache resolves to this filename are handled by this external FastCGI application.

 ##### `alias`